Blog

 • An Atlassian Confluence Cloud subscription

-In Google Data Studio, create a Blank Report, then connect the report to Google Analytics, selecting your Account, Property and View.
+Create a Blank Report, then connect the report to Google Analytics, selecting your Account, Property and View.

 Next, give the report a suitable name.